The Modern Parents: Tarquin and Guinevere

 Tarquin is the elder child, aged about twelve, often the voice of common sense, a very effective foil to Malcolm & Cressida due to his desire for normality or to make money.
 His diplomatic ability is a means of resistance to parental authority diametrically opposed to their schemes: he is calculating and methodical in his manipulation of Malcolm & Cressida.
 He has a rational, scientific worldview that rejects vague ideas about spirituality and seems grounded in evidence and deductive reasoning.
 As a result, he is very sceptical about ideas such as crystal healing or rebirthing, questioning their rational basis, even asking a practitioner of "Wan-Ki": "Where did you get your diploma, University of Mumbo-Jumbo?"
 When Malcolm and Cressida take him to a "Whole Self Centre", claiming that he suffers from an "erotic shame complex", Tarquin talks of a workshop about discovering the inner child.
 He gets the attendees to undress and touch each other, dance, and feel each other's bodies while several smartly dressed businessmen queue and pay to watch through the windows.
 It's a front for a sleazy peep show.
 Occasionally a strip would have Tarquin showing little involvement, or none at all in the parents' end.
 A Christmas themed strip had Tarquin reprimanded for wanting toys for Christmas "when there is so much suffering in the world".
-Malcolm attempts to make amends by dressing as a "nature spirit", which is foiled when he jumps out in front of a neighbor's child, mistaking him for Tarquin, and is beaten and apprehended by the child's father, having recently heard news of a child molestor in the area.
+Malcolm attempts to make amends by dressing as a "nature spirit", which is foiled when he jumps out in front of a neighbor's child, mistaking him for Tarquin, and is beaten and apprehended by the child's father, having recently heard news of a child molester in the area.
 Cressida cancels her plans with Tarquin to sort it out with the police, leaving Tarquin some money for the health foods store.
 Tarquin uses it to get the toys he wished for, as well as pizza while watching the Christmas day James Bond film.

 Despite his female name, Guinevere is a boy.
 Wanting to avoid gender stereotyping, Malcolm and Cressida occasionally try to make one or both of their sons wear girls' clothes or take "female" roles in some psychobabble ceremony.
 Guinevere was born during the course of the comic strip and after growing to his current age of about five or six, stopped there.
 Tarquin appeared to get older in the early years of Modern Parents and in one episode turned thirteen.
 Guinevere, whose name is usually just shortened to "Guin" by his brother, is largely a passive character, easily upset, his big brother often coming to his rescue.
 Guinevere's first word was football although Malcolm and Cressida were keen for it to be dolphin.